odoe/esrijs-react2/README.md

 bower install
 ````

-Blog post can be found on [odoenet](http://odoe.net/blog/esrijs-with-reactjs)
+Blog post can be found on [GeoNet](https://geonet.esri.com/people/odoe/blog/2015/04/01/esrijs-with-reactjs-updated)

-Blog post can be found on [odoenet](http://odoe.net/blog/esrijs-with-reactjs)
+More can be found on [odoenet](http://odoe.net/blog/esrijs-with-reactjs)